sourcegraph/handbook/content/departments/engineering/engineering/admin-exp/index.md

 ## Mission

-Our mission is to provide the fastest, most seamless way for development teams to bring Sourcegraph into their workflows, wherever they are.
-We do this by optimizing the processes and tools at those initial touchpoints and bridging our value to our users needs.
+Our mission is to provide the fastest, most seamless way for development teams to bring Sourcegraph into their workflows.
+Going form 0 -> 1 with Sourcegraph should be intuitive and straight-forward.
+Our persona focus is Sourcegraph admins that deploy, configure, and roll our products and tools out to their organizations

-- “seamless way” → if Sourcegraph cloud is a method of deploying Sourcegraph, we’re solving the problem of “bringing Sourcegraph in,” not “making code search better.”
-- “development teams” → includes developers themselves, engineering managers, and the intersections with the rest of their org chart.
-Also steps away from the question of team scale, and encompasses all sizes of customer.
-- “into their workflows” → Sourcegraph cloud is more than sourcegraph.com and code search, and Sourcegraph cloud offers unique opportunities for integration into existing workflows in ways that self-hosted deployments might not be able to support.

 ## Teams